abbodi1406/vcredist/README.md

 Visual Basic Runtimes

 - Universal CRT:
-complementary part of VC++ 2022 redist.
+the complementary part of VC++ 2022 redist.
 inbox component for Windows 10/11.
 delivered as an update for Windows Vista/7/8/8.1, either in Monthly Quality Rollup, KB3118401, or KB2999226.
 installed with VC++ 2019 redist for Windows XP.